jamesheald/COIN/README.md

 ### Fitting the model to data

 To fit the COIN model to data using maximum likelihood estimation, define the model parameters and paradigm (see [Properties](#properties)) and pass the data to the model via the adaptation property.
 The data should be in vector form with one element per trial (use NaN on trials where adaptation was not measured).
-Then the negative log likelihood of the data can be estimated by calling the objective_COIN method on object obj:
+The negative log likelihood of the data can then be estimated by calling the objective_COIN method on object obj:
 ```
 o = obj.objective_COIN;
 ```